White House holiday decor honors COVID-19 frontline workers

 “Gifts from the Heart” is the theme.

-“The things we hold sacred unite us and transcend distance, time, and even the constraints of a pandemic: faith, family, and friendship; a love of the arts, learning, and nature; gratitude, service, and community; unity and peace,” President Biden and his wife, Jill, say in a commemorative 2021 White House holiday guidebook.
+“The things we hold sacred unite us and transcend distance, time, and even the constraints of a pandemic: faith, family, and friendship; a love of the arts, learning, and nature; gratitude, service, and community; unity and peace,” the Bidens say in a commemorative 2021 White House holiday guidebook.
 “These are the gifts that tie together the heart strings of our lives.
 These are the gifts from the heart.”

-First lady Jill Biden, a longtime community college professor, invited Maryland second graders Monday afternoon to help her unveil decorations matching the theme, said to be inspired by people the couple met while traveling around the country this year.
+The first lady, a longtime community college professor, invited Maryland second graders to help her unveil decorations matching the theme Monday afternoon.
+The decorations were said to be inspired by people the couple met while traveling around the country this year.

 Frontline workers are also represented in the iridescent doves and shooting stars that illuminate the East Colonnade hallway, “representing the peace and light brought to us by all the front-line workers and first responders during the pandemic,” the White House guidebook says.

-It was unclear how the White House would handle holiday parties and receptions.

-White House press secretary Jen Psaki has said there will be parties, but only that they will be “different” than in years past.
-Some indication will come Wednesday when the president and first lady and Vice President Kamala Harris and her husband, Doug Emhoff, light a menorah to celebrate Hannukah.
+White House press secretary Jen Psaki has said that there will be parties but that they will be “different” than in years past.
+Some indication will come Wednesday when the president and first lady and Vice President Kamala Harris and her husband, Doug Emhoff, light a menorah to celebrate Hanukkah.
 Emhoff, who is Jewish, helped light the National Menorah on the Ellipse on Sunday.

 The White House also wasn’t immune to the supply issues that many Americans are contending with.
 Some topiary trees took a little longer to arrive, said social secretary Carlos Elizondo.